OldUnreal/UnrealTournamentPatches/README.md

 * Chamberly, Casey: for the many internal bug reports and mental support
 * Ooper: for catching a lot of the early bugs
 * Feralidragon, Berserker, Che, Sizzl: for extensive testing and feedback on Unreal Editor
-* Neon_Knight: for the updated English and Spanish localizations
 * Lightning: for the new HD UMenu textures
 * Sizzl, batonix, ue, Zim: for extensive testing and feedback on the game server
 * uZi, batonix, zkyp, and the members of the UTCTF.pug community: for helping us debug the invisible weapon/flag problem